buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.1.1 =
+ * Better caching support.
+Cleans up media/gallery after update.
+ * Introducing multiple new template tags.
+ * Updated the templates and MPP_Gallery View to accept activity id too.
+Any child view should update..
+ * Added admin notice to ask the admins to save the settings atleast once.

 = 1.1.0 =
  * Added option to enable lightbox for clicking on photo inside gallery.